SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 # 6  Create CloudWatch event Rule and link to event Bus in Account B
   Create an event pattern the same as the previous one and select as Target Event bus in another AWS accountfrom the organization here, provide the id of account A and create a role for the execution of the event bus

+# 8 Setting up the appropiate permsissions to a Lambda Execution Role in Account A and Assume Role in account B
+If you haven't already, configure these two AWS Identity and Access Management (IAM) roles:

+ExecutionRole – The primary role in account A that gives the Lambda function permission to do its work.
+Assumed role – A role in account B that the Lambda function in account A assumes to gain access to cross-account resources.
+Then, follow these instructions:

+1. Attach the following IAM policy to your Lambda function's execution role in account A to assume the role in account B:

+Note: Replace 222222222222 with the AWS account ID of account B. Replace role-on-source-account with the name of the assumed role.

+{
+    "Version": "2012-10-17",
+    "Statement": {
+        "Effect": "Allow",
+        "Action": "sts:AssumeRole",
+        "Resource": "arn:aws:iam::222222222222:role/role-on-source-account"
+    }
+}
+2. Modify the trust policy of the assumed role in account B to the following:

+Note: Replace 111111111111 with the AWS account ID of account A. Replace my-lambda-execution-role with the name of the execution role.

+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Principal": {
+                "AWS": "arn:aws:iam::111111111111:role/my-lambda-execution-role"
+            },
+            "Action": "sts:AssumeRole"
+        }
+    ]
+}

 # 7 Check the tags
 We check for the tag managment of the resources newly deployed and verify that a tag with the user ID is present